taz-j/ReptileCove/README.md

 ##### "Rescues" Page

 Shows a list of rescue centres.
-Each rescue centre has a "Make a Donation" feature button allowing a user to make donations.
+Each rescue centre has a "Make a Donation" feature button allowing a user to make donations to a Rescue.
 This section is also linked to google maps, so a user can find other rescue centres near them.

 ##### Profile Page